 Creating Your Theme and About Me Page

 1. Go to Appearance > Themes.
+On the taskbar, click on your blog’s name and select “Dashboard”.
+Then click on “Appearance” and next “Themes”.
 Check out all of the colorful, unique themes and pick the one that suits you best.
 Click activate.
 You can change your theme at any time.
 Be sure to look at your theme and see how user friendly it is, especially after you create your About Me page.
 If you don’t like it, you can always change it.
 For more information on how to do this, click here.

 TIP: YOU CAN ALWAYS GO TO YOUR DASHBOARD TO EDIT ANYTHING!!!